oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - A default channel exposes multiple protocols but it's a best practice to limit the protocols that can be accessed by external clients.

-- A default channel may often be left insecure if it is only accessible internally, but it is often desirable to secure externally accessable channels (two-way SSL).
+- A default channel may often be left insecure if it is only accessible internally, but it is often desirable to secure externally accessible channels (two-way SSL).

 #### Configuring a WebLogic Custom Channel